rbadillap/kotal-documentation/docs/filecoin/examples/nerpa.md

 title: Join Nerpa Network
 ---

+Nerpa is a network intended for app developers looking to do small-scale testing.
+Has small sector sizes and reduced proofs parameters, so sealing takes ~25 minutes.

 Filecoin nodes can be deployed to sync Nerpa test network simply by deploying a Filecoin node manifest:

 ```yaml